 Step Action 1 Compile release information including : The source, cause, type and quantity of the release Time and duration of the release Extent of any protective and corrective actions taken Name, address, and telephone number of the person to contact for further information Whether the substance is an HS or EHS Associated health risks and medical attention necessary for exposed individuals If available, information concerning the release of any hazardous and/or mixed waste which may endanger public or private drinking water supplies Assessment of actual or potential hazards to human health or the environment outside the facility If available, estimated quantity and disposition of recovered material that resulted from the incident Precautions to take due to the release/event, including, in the case of fire, those associated with special hazards due to hazardous and/or mixed waste Any other information which may help emergency personnel responding to the incident Environmental media impacted from the release 2 Notify LANL management, DOE, and the respective Facilities Operations Division (FOD).
 Note: Management approval is not required prior to completing environmental notifications to the regulatory agencies in order to assure that the deadline for reporting is not exceeded.
-3 Provide notification to the regulatory agency as required by the applicable regulation(s) detailed in Sections 4.5 - 4.9.
-Reference Attachment 2 for a summary of the applicable reporting requirements.
+Provide notification to the regulatory agency as required by the applicable regulation detailed in Sections 4.5 - 4.9.
+Reference Attachment 2 for a summary of the applicable regulatory agency as required by the applicable regulatory agency agency as required by the applicable regulatory agency reporting requirements.
 4 Notify programmatic SMEs that may be impacted or required to complete follow up reporting.